NPACore/awesome-neuroimaging/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this
+Ideally your pull request will be atomic and contain a single new entry, removal, or modification.
+However, larger requests are still welcome, especially when expanding the list into under represented topics.

+Your pull request will be checked against [`awesome-lint`](https://github.com/sindresorhus/awesome-lint).
+You can run `npm test` locally in this repo's directory to check before pushing.

 Thank you for your suggestions!